LisaHJung/OTel-for-Beginners-JS/README.md

     send_batch_size: 512

 ```
-As a best practice, add the `batch` processor to the Collector configuration to improve performance and reduce overhead.
+As a best practice, the `batch` processor should almost always be included in production-ready Collector configurations.

 Adjust these parameters to fit your specific use case.

-**The service component was updated to include the newly added processors.**
+**The service component was updated to tie the receivers, processors, and exporters together into a traces pipeline.**

 ```
 service:
   pipelines: